yamt/toywasm/README.md

     You can disable them by `--disable-localtype-cellidx`
     and the `--disable-resulttype-cellidx` runtime options.

-    When toywasm is built with fixed-sized values, (`-D TOYWASM_USE_SMALL_CELLS=OFF`) an access to a local is O(1).
+    When toywasm is built to use fixed-sized values, (`-D TOYWASM_USE_SMALL_CELLS=OFF`) an access to a local is O(1).
     In that case, this table is not necessary or used, regardless of the above mentioned cli options.